ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab13.md

 	![](./images/pots/msghub/lab13/image62.png)

 1. Scroll even further and you will see the Network statistics, separate graphs for transmitting and receiving.
 This gives you an idea of how much data is being published or consumed.
 This is just one pod.
-You can scroll pack to the top and choose another pod.
+You can scroll back to the top and choose another pod.

 	![](./images/pots/msghub/lab13/image63.png)